G0MWT, GX0MWT, GB5HF, GB2TAM, GB70GB, GB100MWT

 Part of the audience and (Right) Treasurer Brian G3CVI explaining that the Subscriptions need to rise.

-He said that the Subscription had been fixed for 5 years but it should now be raised to £15 to cover
+He said that Subscriptions had been fixed for 5 years but they should now be raised to £15 to cover

 future increases in expenditure.
 It was put to the Vote and accepted.

-Peter sitting behind his Raffle Table for the last time - Clive, G1EUC Training Manager presenting his Report.
+Peter G0KSJ sitting behind his Raffle Table for the last time - Clive G1EUC Training Manager presenting his Report.

-Luke calling out the Raffle Prize numbers - Brian, G3CVI telling the audience the details of the 80Metre Doublet Aerial after the Break.
+Luke calling out the Raffle Prize numbers - Brian G3CVI telling the audience the details of the 80m Doublet Aerial after the Break.

-James, 2E1GUA telling the audience about his "Buddiepole Aerial".
+James 2E1GUA telling the audience about his "Buddipole Aerial".

-Reports of the viability of the Club and the Financial situation was presented by those responcible.
+Reports of the viability of the Club and the financial situation was presented by those responsible.

 All of the Committee are standing again but there are a couple of duties which have to be filled.